Skip to main content

 Typically, veneers are not covered by dental insurance.

-What Are the Contraindications for Veneers?
+What are the contraindications for Veneers?

 A patient can be in good overall health but have crooked teeth.
 In this case, it may be difficult to place veneers over misaligned teeth, and some patients may need to address this and other oral conditions before being approved to get veneers.